Free Customer Discovery Interview Form Template for Startups

 | Current process | Long text | Yes | Establishes context before asking about pain — you need to know what someone actually does before their frustration makes sense. |

-| Most frustrating part | Long text | Yes | The core discovery question — this is the one that should trigger an AI-generated follow-up specific to the answer. |
+| Most frustrating part | Long text | Yes | The core discovery question — keep this open-ended so the answer is in the respondent's own words, not a category pick. |

 | If you could fix one thing | Long text | Optional | A wish-list question that sometimes surfaces a feature idea, but is skippable since not everyone has a clear answer. |